 From one boiled egg to another: It doesn’t have to be this way [takes mayonnaise bath].
 We do not have to boil to death in our apartments, especially if we haven’t schlepped up the AC unit yet.
 A whole spectrum of comfort exists between “crawdaddy boiling” and “ice toes” when it comes to matters of the seasons—even if you don’t have central air.
-There lies a place in-between, where totally competent, comfortable coping exists.
+There lies a place in-between, where totally competent, comfortable coping exists when learning how to stay cool without AC.

 Sure, nothing slaps like a fresh Frigidaire AC unit, or an apartment with central AC (we dream, we dream).
 But cool linen sheets and the habit of rubbing ice cubes on your wrists’ pulse points makes a big difference; a strategically placed fan, positioned by a low-light window, can [cargo pant Dad voice] improve your whole cross-ventilation situation a lot, champ.